 Keep the utilities in the landlord or property manager’s name and present the bill to the tenant for payment to the city or repayment to the landlord.

 This option provides the greatest amount of control and information for the landlord.
-All information regarding consumption and transaction history is available to the landlord, and the landlord can ensure they always receive the discount by controlling when payment is made to the account.
+All information regarding consumption and transaction history is available to the landlord, and the landlord can ensure that payment is made on time to avoid the penalty.

 Using this option, the landlord also has the ability to treat unpaid utilities as unpaid rent under the Residential Tenancy Branch.
 It is extremely important when using this option that you provide a copy of the utility bill to the tenant and document on what date the bill was provided to them.